avg —

 Instructions

-I melt the 300 g of milk chocolate either in a water bath or in the microwave in short 20-30 second bursts, stirring between each.
-Short bursts prevent the chocolate from scorching — milk chocolate is more sensitive than dark and turns grainy fast at high heat.
+Melt the 300 g of milk chocolate over a water bath or in the microwave in short 20–30 second bursts, stirring between each one.

-I pour half of the melted chocolate into the bar mould, tilt to coat the sides slightly, and refrigerate for 10 minutes.
-This first layer creates the bottom shell that will hold the filling.
+Pour half of the melted chocolate into the mould and refrigerate for 10 minutes.

-I take the chocolate-lined mould out of the fridge — the bottom layer should be firm to the touch.
-I spread the pistachio-kataifi mixture evenly over the chocolate base, pressing down gently with the back of a spoon to ensure it bonds to the chocolate without leaving air gaps.
+Take the mould with the set chocolate out of the fridge — the bottom layer should already be firm and solid.
+Spread the prepared pistachio-and-kataifi mixture evenly over the chocolate base.
+Press it down gently with a spoon or spatula so that it sits snugly.

 FAQ